grpc/grpc.io/content/en/docs/languages/ruby/basics.md

 end
 ```

-Streaming RPCs block until the server closes the connection.
-For non-blocking
-operation, multiple threads must be utilizes as well as the `return_op: true`
-flag.
-The flag changes the response of the call from a blocking enumerable to a
-`Operation` which gives some control over the connection.
-The blocking enumerable
-may be processed in a separate thread.
-This is useful for connecting to persistent
+Non-blocking usage of the RPC stream can be achieved with multiple threads and
+the `return_op: true` flag.
+When passing the `return_op: true` flag, the
+execution of the RPC is deferred and an `Operation` object is returned.
+The RPC
+can then be executed in another thread by calling the operation `execute`
+function.
+The main thread can utilize contextual methods and getters such as
+`status`, `cancelled?`, and `cancel` to manage the connection.
+This can be
-RPC sessions that keeps the connection open indefinitely.
+useful for managing persistent RPC sessions that may keep the connection open
+indefinitely.

 ```ruby
 op = stub.list_features(LIST_FEATURES_RECT, return_op: true)